Olliv3r/Metasploit-Instalador/README.md

 ```

 ### Resolver erro:
-`
-Could not find nokogiri-1.14.1 in any of the sources
+`Could not find nokogiri-1.14.1 in any of the sources
-Run `bundle install` to install missing gems.
+Run 'bundle install' to install missing gems.`
-`

 ```
 apt update && apt upgrade -y && cd $PREFIX/opt/metasploit-framework && bundle install